 We seek to create strong brands for our services and promote our services through trademarks that distinguish them in the market.
-As of August 31, 2019, we are the registered owner of the "MARCHÉ GOODFOOD" trademark in Canada, and have applied to be the registered owner of the "GOODFOOD MARKET" trademark in Canada.
+As at August 31, 2020, we are the registered owner of the "MARCHÉ GOODFOOD" trademark in Canada, as well as the www.goodfoodmarket.ca domain names.

-We will continue to increase consumer awareness and traction around the Goodfood brand, in order to drive customer loyalty and sales.
+We will continue to increase consumer awareness and traction around the Goodfood brand in order to drive customer loyalty and sales.
 We strive to develop and foster a personal connection with the community and position Goodfood as a premium brand.